 Restorative Practice in our school provides a focus on developing positive relationships between all members of the school community.
 It gives opportunities for pupils to take responsibility for their behaviour and learning.
 Restorative Practice is a process whereby children are given the opportunity to reflect on their behaviour and how they and others have been affected by it so as to help heal broken relationships and prevent reoccurrence.

 Circle Time is encouraged in every class.
 This provides an opportunity to explore and articulate feelings, to understand the impact of actions on others and, where necessary, to provide an opportunity to make amends and restore relationships.

 Kindness is a key principle in the restorative practice approach, it is emphasised as an admirable and necessary quality.
-It is explicitly modeled, taught and rewarded.
+It is explicitly modelled, taught and rewarded.

 Restorative Questions to respond to Challenging Behaviour

 1. What happened?

 2. What were you thinking about at the time?

 4. Who has been affected by what you did?